franciscofeo/GameOfLife/README.md

 # John Conway's Game of Life :fire:

+Is it possible to simulate an evolution of cells with some rules using only Python?
+With Conway's Game of Life and the understanding of how cellular automaton work's its possible to see a real and random evolution of a system!

+# Requirements

+- Numpy
+- Scipy
+- Matplotlib

+#

 Using theory of convolutions we can optimize this script and decrease your compilation time.
 I'm using [Numpy](https://numpy.org/) to create the matrices and [Scipy](https://www.scipy.org/) to realize the convolution and [Matplotlib](https://matplotlib.org
 ) to plot the generations.
 Therefore, you need to install these packages in your machine.